MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="on_control"></a>  ON_CONTROL
-Hangi işlev bir özel denetim bildirim iletisi işleyeceğini gösterir.
+Hangi işlev bir özel denetim bildirim iletisini işleyecek gösterir.

 ### <a name="syntax"></a>Sözdizimi